tigoe/html-for-conndev/DeviceDataDashboard/readme.md

 5. open the index page in a browser by going to `http://localhost:8000`.

 Now you've got a rudmimentary HTML dashboard for your data.
 Once you've fetched the data file, you can customize the display of it in HTML and JS as much as you wish.
-You can see the page in action at this lin.
-A short log.json file resides in the same directory so you can see a little data.
+You can see the page in action at [this link](dashboard).